seregazhuk/seregazhuk.github.io_old/_posts/2016-09-28-php-tumblr-downloader-p2.md

 {% endhighlight %}

 We use already familiar method `getBlogPosts` to get total posts with photos.
-Then we need to modify `Downloader` class and add some progress bar logic.
-First of all, to use progress bar we need to inject it.
-Then in `photos` method we can call its methods: `start`, `advance` and `finish`:
+Then we need to modify `Downloader` class and add support to call a closure on every saved post.
+We will use this closure to output the progress:

 {% highlight php %}
 <?php